Request a Reservation!

 History is full of mysteries, and now it’s time to solve your own!
 Based on FCMoD’s exhibits, you’ll use local primary sources to uncover the truth about real-life artifacts.
 Your interpretation and puzzle solving skills will be put to the test!Learn More!

 Historic Native American Lifestyle

 Age: Grade 3-5

 Local Native Americans lived in tipis for thousands of years.
-Discover what made them the perfect homes for the nomadic people of the plains as we put up our own tipi and learn inside.
+Discover what made them the perfect homes for the nomadic people of the plains as we explore the tipi in our own Big Backyard.Learn More!

 OtterBox Digital Dome Show

-The OtterBox Digital Dome Theater is a unique immersive learning space for students of all ages.
+The OtterBox Digital Dome Show is a unique immersive learning space for students of all ages.
 New concepts and content come alive in this environment, and even familiar material can be experienced and understood in a whole new way.

 The dome is a 36’ diameter, 360 degree digital theater where viewers are surrounded by high-resolution video and audio.
 The theater has 82 fixed seats and an ADA-accessible seating area.